shakey0/flask-starter-template/README.md

     ```bash
     python path/to/flask-template.py
     ```
-    (If for example you git cloned this repo into Documents, the path to run the file from any other directory would be: " python ~/Documents/flask-starter-template/flask-template.py ", or " python3 ~/Documents/flask-starter-template/flask-template.py ")
+    (If for example you git cloned this repo into Documents, the path to run the file from any other directory would be:
+    ```bash
+    # For MacOS:
+    python ~/Documents/flask-starter-template/flask-template.py
+    # For Linux:
+    python3 ~/Documents/flask-starter-template/flask-template.py
+    # For Windows:
+    python "C:\Users\<YOUR_USER_NAME>\Documents\flask-starter-template\flask-template.py"
+    ```
+     " python ~/Documents/flask-starter-template/flask-template.py ", OR on Linux " python3 ~/Documents/flask-starter-template/flask-template.py ", OR on Windows " python C:\Users\<YOUR_USER_NAME> ")
     <br><br>Upon running the file, enter the names of your project, app and database.
     <br><br>Once the tests have completed you'll see the message 'Your project is ready!'
     <br><br>If you've set up VS Code correctly, you'll be able to jump into your project by doing: